 Near-term focus

-Stability, bug fixes, smoother onboarding, link preview polish, mission balance, badge clarity, and better rewards.
+Stability, bug fixes, smoother onboarding, Phantom handoff hardening, link preview polish, mission balance, badge clarity, Vault controls, and better rewards.

 Long-term direction